eterniter06/volnoti/README.md

     $ volnoti-show -p /home/chad/svgs/play.svg 73

+### No Progressbar
+For icons that do not need a progressbar, simply pass 101 as the progressbar value:

+    $ volnoti-show -p /home/chad/svgs/previous.svg 101

-The best way to do this is to create simple script and attach it to the hot-keys on your keyboard.
+The best way to use volnoti is to create a simple script and attach it to the hot-keys on your keyboard.
 But this depends on your window manager and system configuration.